 Honeywell HCM350W Germ-Free Cool Mist Humidifier

-This 9.55 pound, 13’’ high Honeywell HCM350W Germ-Free Cool Mist Humidifier is an effective humidifier that supplies soothing, invisible moisture to relieve the discomforts of dry air.
+This 9.55 pound, 13’’ high Honeywell HCM350W Germ-Free Cool Mist Humidifier is an effective and large humidifier that supplies soothing, invisible moisture to relieve the discomforts of dry air.

 Its users love it for its ability to maintain water for 24 hours per filling and because it is quiet.
 You can therefore comfortably put indoor plants in your bedroom and still get a good night’s sleep.